 - Practiced Python programming (again!).
 I did a lot of Python development up until about 2014, after which I switched to mostly Clojure for day jobs.
 But I still like Python and it's fun to get back to it for awhile.

 - Learned about Quantum Computing by reading books and playing with Qiskit.

 - Worked on the Web site you're reading.

 - Journaling and working on improving my handwriting.

 - Implemented a Lisp in Go, with detours into Crafting Interpreters and Structure and Interpretation of Computer Programs.

 - Learned the Go programming language.
 I've written a few modestly useful things and am really enjoying the experience after years of focusing primarily on Lisps and functional programming.
 Go emphasizes a different kind of simplicity than Clojure does, and it seems to occupy a sweet spot on the speed vs. power spectrum.
-I'm regularly stunned by how fast Go programs are, including the code used to build this site.
+I'm regularly impressed by how fast Go programs are, including the program used to build this site.

 - Learned some Mandarin (reading, mostly).
 I got my vocabulary up to about four hundred words.
 It's a beautiful language, and a slog to learn, but thanks to technology it is definitely possible!

 - Until late April, 2022 I was a staff software engineer at OppFi, where I wrote software (mostly in Clojure), mentored and taught other engineers, and tried to improve process, code quality, and architecture wherever I could.
 I spent nearly four years at OppFi, learned a lot, helped a lot of people, and am happy to move onto other things.